 | Variable Aperture

-Sigma 50-200mm F4-5.6 DC OS HSM is compatible with cameras that have Nikon F (DX) lens mount.
+Sigma 50-200mm F4-5.6 DC OS HSM is compatible with cameras that have a Nikon F (DX) lens mount.
 Some of the latest released cameras that are compatible with the Nikon F (DX) lenses are Nikon D3500, Nikon D7500 and Nikon D5600.

 Sigma 50-200mm F4-5.6 DC OS HSM is also available in Canon EF , Pentax KAF3, Sony Alpha and Sigma SA mounts.